MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ### Step 1 - Download Web Server Software

 Before creating a container image the web server software will need to be downloaded and staged on the container host.
-We will be using the nginx for Windows software for this example.
+We will be using the nginx for Windows software for this example. **Note** that this step will require the container host to be connected to the internet.
+If this step produces a connectivity or name resolution error check the network configuration of the container host.

 Run the following command on the container host to create the directory structure that will be used for this example.